History of the Iowa Alpha Chapter of Tau Beta Pi

 2013 Tau Beta Pi Convention

 Particularly since 1990, Iowa Alpha has frequently been selected nationally as one of the outstanding Tau Beta Pi Chapters.
-Iowa Alpha received the R. C. Matthews Outstanding Chapter Award in 1989-90 and again in 1991-92 and has been runner-up seven other times.
+Iowa Alpha received the R. C. Matthews Outstanding Chapter Award in 1989-90 and again in 1991-92.
+In addition, Iowa Alpha has received runner-up/honorable mention for the award 10 times, including 2016-17, 2018-19 and 2019-20.
 The Chapter has received 14 of the 68 Greater Interest in Government grants awarded since that program was started in 1989, while no other chapter has received more than 4.
-It has received Chapter Excellence Awards for the timeliness and quality of its reporting 24 times since 1987.
+It has received Chapter Excellence Awards for the timeliness and quality of its reporting 25 times since 1987, including the past nine years.
 Iowa Alpha has also been recognized for the extensive project work it has undertaken.
-Since 1996 the chapter has receiving Chapter Project Awards 20 times and Project Award Scholarships of $500 each 14 times.
+Since 1996 the chapter has receiving Chapter Project Awards 21 times and Project Award Scholarships of $500 each 15 times, including the past 12 years.

 R.C.
 Matthews Outstanding Chapter Award